 The reality of abortion in many women’s lives, in defiance of cultural, religious and legal restrictions, is reflected in the stories we tell, in books, onstage and onscreen.
 A recently published research paper finds that abortion-themed plotlines in scripted television can help to expand viewers’ knowledge about the procedure.
 As chief TV critic Daniel Fienberg notes, television has been variously grappling with the topic and avoiding it for half a century:

 It’s been 49 years since the two-part “Maude’s Dilemma” — written by future Golden Girls and Soap creator Susan Harris — premiered, but the choice faced by Bea Arthur’s title character, finding herself pregnant at 47, and the determination of Norman Lear’s show to discuss that choice in depth, and engage in a nuanced debate, would be provocative in an American broadcast sitcom today.
-It’s still incredibly rare to find TV comedies dealing with actual abortions, though shows like Girls and Sex and the City used it as a conversation piece.
+It’s still incredibly rare to find TV comedies dealing with actual abortions (see: GLOW and The Handmaid’s Tale), though shows like Girls and Sex and the City used it as a conversation piece.
 Frequently, American television falls back on abortion being a thing characters talk about on-camera, do off-camera and then never speak of again, which makes Shonda Rhimes’ Scandal and Grey’s Anatomy, and the way the procedure impacted Olivia Pope and Cristina Yang, respectively, so important, contextualizing and complicating the choice made by those strong characters.